Surge-Tech/RFID-Triggered-Audio-System/README.md

 ## Examples:
 The original idea for this project was to be implimented as a mobile device to scan prop audio survalence devices in an escape room.

+Can be hooked up to an amplifier and used as a stand-alone audio player.

 ## Future Improvements
 Implement additional features such as multi-language support for the OLED messages.
 Add support for multiple audio files per tag, cycling through tracks.